tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

           resulted in the block being passed in the `Request*` call to this method)
     * If `ResponseProcessProposal.accept` is _false_, Tendermint assumes the proposal received is not valid.
+    * In same-block execution mode, the Application is required to fully execute the block and provide values for parameters `ResponseProcessProposal.app_hash`, `ResponseProcessProposal.tx_result`, `ResponseProcessProposal.validator_updates`, and `ResponseProcessProposal.consensus_param_updates`, so that Tendermint can then verify the hashes in the block's header are correct.
+      If the hashes mismatch, Tendermint will reject the block even if `ResponseProcessProposal.accept` was set to _true_.
+    * In next-block execution mode, the Application should *not* provide values for parameters `ResponseProcessProposal.app_hash`, `ResponseProcessProposal.tx_result`, `ResponseProcessProposal.validator_updates`, and `ResponseProcessProposal.consensus_param_updates`.
     * The implementation of `ProcessProposal` MUST be deterministic.
 Moreover, the value of `ResponseProcessProposal.accept` MUST **exclusively** depend on the parameters passed in the call to `RequestProcessProposal`, and the last committed Application state